huseinz/tracever/README.md

 ####Syntax

-The formula file should contain a single with your desired formula, using operators defined below.
+The formula file should contain your desired formula, using operators defined below.
+The program will only read the first line.
 The data file should begin with the list of parameter names in the order than they appear in each line of data.
 Below this, begin listing your input data.